EPCCed/GASNet-AM-benchmarks/README.md

 ## CIRRUS

-CIRRUS is a cluster based on a Infiniband-interconnect.
+CIRRUS is a cluster based on an Infiniband-interconnect.
 More details about hardware can be found [here](http://www.cirrus.ac.uk/about/hardware.html).
 For the test, the ibv-conduit was used, with some special compile-flags (to workaround some runtime warnings/errors):

     ../configure --prefix=$GASNET_INSTALL_DIR --disable-ibv-odp --with-ibv-physmem-max=4G --disable-ibv-xrc --enable-pshm-sysv --disable-pshm-posix CC="gcc -fPIC" CXX="g++ -fPIC" MPICC="mpicc -fPIC"

+## Fulhame

+Fulhame is an experimental cluster based on ARMv8-CPUs and an Infiniband-interconnect.
+For the test, ibv-conduit with the following configuration was used:

+    ../configure --prefix=/home/fh04/fh04/bhuth/GASNet/local --enable-ibv-multirail --with-ibv-max-hcas=4 --with-ibv-physmem-max=4G CC="gcc -fPIC" CXX="g++ -fPIC" MPICC="mpicc -fPIC"